Pediatric Fatty Liver Clinic

 Children with obesity and insulin resistance are more likely to develop liver scarring and liver dysfunction.

-• A physician who specializes in treating children with fatty liver disease
+• A board-certified pediatric gastroenterologist who specializes in treating children with MASLD

 • A dietitian who evaluates children and provides nutritional counseling

-• A nurse coordinator who schedules your child’s appointments and tests and makes sure your child gets the care prescribed in the clinic
+• A nurse coordinator who schedules your child’s appointments and tests and further workup.

 Your child might need to see other specialists to address the problems that can develop because of obesity.
 Our clinic works closely with specialists in endocrinology, genetics, neurology, nephrology, radiology and sleep medicine.

-First, we rule out other causes for your child’s liver disease, such as:
+First, we look for causes for your child’s liver disease, such as:

 • Autoimmune issues